-Applicants for a second master's degree must complete the New Applicant online application by the dates specified in the Application Deadlines section.
+Applicants for a second master's degree must complete the new applicant online application (second degree student type) by the dates specified in the Application Deadlines section.
 The official transcript of the previously earned master's degree must be submitted.
 After completing their application, applicants should contact graduateadmissions@aus.edu to request admission as applicants for a second degree.